anyone2/IndigoPlugin-Voice-Monkey/README.md

 IMPORTANT: This command should also work from the macOS command line.

+## Use

+To perform a function:

+- Create an Action Group
+- Type: Voice Monkey Actions

+Select:

+- Voice Monkey Controls -> Type in a Request
+- Voice Monkey Controls -> Run an Alexa Routine by Name
+- Voice Monkey Controls -> Pass command line arguments
+- Voice Monkey Controls -> pass -d device |arg|

+Then:

+- Select a configured Voice Monkey device (if required)
+- Populate the 'configure...' window for your selection

 ## Advanced Scripting

-If everything is working up to this point, you will be able to leverage the Plugin to call alexa_remote_control functions
+If everything is working up to this point, you will be able to, from Indigo, to call alexa_remote_control functions

     import alexa_remote_control